Flair Airlines: Passenger charters

-Flair's scheduled destinations consist mostly of destinations in Canada, with additional destinations in Mexico and the United States.
-The airline has also operated charter flights on demand to worldwide destinations.

 Fleet

 Current fleet

-As of September 2025, Flair Airlines operates the following aircraft:
+As of September 2025, Flair Airlines operates an all-Boeing 737 fleet of the following aircraft:

+On March 11, 2023, the fleet size was reduced by four Boeing 737s (one 737-800 and three 737 MAX 8) due to seizure by the aircraft lessor.

+Flair announced in 2021 they would aim to operate 50 aircraft by 2025.
+In 2023, this goal was officially pushed back to the end of 2027.
+Flair has not acquired any new aircraft since June 2023, and it is unclear how, when, or where they will acquire these aircraft, or whether this goal is still active.

 Former fleet

 Flair Airlines has previously operated the following aircraft types:

 Cabin and services

 Flair's aircraft are configured with 186 or 189 economy class seats in a 3–3 layout.
 As a low-cost carrier, the airline charges additional fees for various services and amenities, including additional baggage allowances and in-flight catering.
-Flair offers in-flight entertainment via mobile app or web browser; however, the airline does not offer in-flight Wi-Fi internet access.
+Flair does not offer in-flight entertainment or in-flight internet access (Wi-Fi).